Kiss the Bride Goodbye: Plot

-Factory girl Joan Dodd (Medina) and Jack Fowler (Hanley) are in love and expect to marry in due course.
-When Jack is called up for war service, Joan's socially-ambitious mother (Ellen Pollock) seizes the chance to encourage the attentions of Joan's older boss Adolphus Pickering (Claud Allister), who is infatuated with her.
+Factory girl Joan Dodd and Jack Fowler are in love and expect to marry in due course.
+When Jack is called up for war service, Joan's socially-ambitious mother seizes the chance to encourage the attentions of Joan's older boss Adolphus Pickering, who is infatuated with her.
 Pickering proposes marriage and, under pressure from her mother, Joan accepts.

 The preparations for the marriage are under way when Jack returns unexpectedly on leave from the army.
-On visiting Joan's, her mother hides him in another room whilst Joan's suitor arrives to request her father's permission to marry Joan.
+He visits Joan, and her mother hides him in another room whilst Joan's suitor arrives to request her father's permission to marry Joan.
 On the morning of the wedding, Joan finds out that Jack is back and tried to see her, so decides to go and explain to Jack.
-When she speaks to Jack's mother, she finds he's already left for the station to go to Scotland, so rushes to catch him.
+On speaking to Jack's mother, she finds he's already left for the station to go to Scotland, so rushes to catch him.
 While Joan is still on the train talking to Jack, the train sets off.
 The pair decide to visit Joan's aunt and uncle in another area, and they assume that she and Jack are just married, and prepare a bridal chamber for the couple, much to their embarrassment.
 Comic misunderstandings ensue all round, until Joan finally insists on the right to marry the man of her choice.